|

 The Niger Delta occupies a significant part of the Gulf of Guinea and stretches to cover 20,000 square kilometres of the Atlantic Coast in southern Nigeria / West Africa.

-It consists of rivers, streams, estuaries, wetlands, and thousands of villages that are scattered throughout Africa's largest mangrove swamp.
+The Niger Delta along with the main basis consists of rivers, streams, estuaries, wetlands, and thousands of villages that are scattered throughout Africa's largest mangrove swamp.

-The People of the Delta
+The People of the Niger Delta

 People once called the densely populated delta of the Niger River in Nigeria the Oil Rivers because it was a major producer of palm oil.